-uMfolozi Municipality is one of six municipalities within the District.
+uMfolozi Municipality is one of five municipalities within the District.
 The N2 national road passes through the municipality, which connects it to major towns such as Richards Bay and Durban.
 The significance of this road to the Municipality is that it serves as the major economic corridor in the area.

 The municipality has an estimated population size of 122,889, of which 51.9% are women.
 The average population density is estimated at 88 people per km².The Municipality is adjacent to Richards Bay and Empangeni Complex.
 Its borders are the Indian Ocean to the east, Umfolozi River to the north, Mhlana Tribal Authority to the west and UMhlathuze Municipality to the south.